-To remove the tyre repair kit, open the tailgate.
-Push both levers on the floor cover towards the handle and pull up the floor cover by the handle.
-Hang the hook to the upper part of the tailgate opening.
+To remove the tyre repair kit, open the tailgate and pull the floor cover handle upwards $r \diamond 68$.

 Do not allow objects to protrude above the top of the rear floor storage compartment, to avoid damage to the storage area and the load compartment floor.